datacoves/docs/docs/how-tos/datacoves/how_to_configure_azure_DevOps.md

 ![Certificates](assets/azure_devops_certificate.jpg)

-**Step 5:** Copy the certificate and save it as a PEM file on your desktop.
+**Step 5:** Copy the certificate and save it as a plain text file on your desktop with a pem extension `datacoves_cert.pem`.

 ![Certificate PEM file](assets/azure_devops_certificate_copy.jpg)